michaelbrooks/twitter-monitor/README.md

 -------------

 Below is a simple example of how to set up and initialize a dynamic Twitter stream.
-This example uses the `FileTermChecker` and default `JsonStreamListener` implementations:
+This example uses the `FileTermChecker` and default `JsonStreamListener` implementations.
+There is a working example in the `twitter_monitor/basic_stream.py` file.

 ```python
 import tweepy